<< Back to Blog page

 2. Expert Approval

 The opinion of an expert in the field of your product or service will carry a lot of weight.
-Using quotes and testimonials from a perceived authority will add a layer of credibility and value.
+After all, if you are being endorsed by an expert, you must be good.
+Using quotes and testimonials from a perceived authority adds a layer of credibility and value to what you are offering.

 3. Celebrity Endorsement